adbarc92/Disruption/docs/04_Characters/Playable_Characters/Glimpses/No_Way_Out_v0.md

 "Till next we meet, fair ice queen," he said, chuckling to himself as the whisking resumed.

 - Sophia new life--she lives mostly anonymously, but makes art for a living; she is approached and propositioned often, but never known.
 She sometimes ventures out into the forest alone.
+SCENE SCRAWL: Abandoned streets, Sophia walks alone, stiff-backed with her nose in the air.
+She walks briskly--not out of fear, but from a purposeful urgency.
+The houses grow more orderly and well structured, the wood becoming straight and neat and then polished.
+She stops before a relatively-modest looking one and then enters (locks?).

+Sophia retired to her home in the third district.
+She had never quite gotten used to all the wood.
+In the past, everything had been stone and metal.
+But quarries were distant, and the Collective held mining access in a tight and secretive grip.
+The only metal she saw was already forged into Glypheon, which these primitives regarded as sacred relics.
+None of them knew she could make them.
+Her house was small--three rooms.
+One for company, one for work, one for sleep.
+She'd been forced to become something of a socialite when she'd emerged from the freeze; she'd adopted the habit she'd despised in her mother, painting, and cultivated clientele, courting wealthy retired explorers or farmers' as patrons when necessary.
+It was all a front for her real work--killing for the Collective.
+Everyone trusted a beautiful woman, and no one suspected the local, timid paintress.
+She'd been given a choice--seduce for them or kill for them.
+The former had galled her.
+In this society, egalitarianism was not merely unknown, but unthinkable.
+Even as the society slowly died, women were needed primarily as childbearers, and she was rapidly becoming a pariah for not doing her part.
+She could not bring herself to contribute to this damned world, and only wished for her home.

+Sophia made her way through the parlor she disdained, and then the studio where her canvas art hung in wooden frames--the beast-skin painted with exotic colors depicted one tree rising over the forest in sunset, another depicting a forlorn child abandoned in the market place.
+The parlor offerred a peek into her painting room, with several easels and pallettes spattered with vibrant colors.
+She was working on a piece for a woman nearly depicting several hunters emerging from shadowed woods bearing an oversized beast carcass between them, all fur, claws, and neutered fury.
+It would be finished in a few days.
+And then through the heavy wooden door to her bedroom.
+She had a few paintings here, stashed behind her bed.
+They depicted the old world as she had known it--clean sands, rolling dunes, and the rushing river.
+Tall towers scraped the sky and man was truly the master of his environment.
+She recovered Legault's envelope from her pillow, broke the seal and opened it.
+Her target was a prolific inventor.
+A man who had pioneered rudimentary farming tools, he had made a name for himself restoring Glyphein and recombining them.
+He had turned his direction to the problem of energy.
+The Collective couldn't have that.
+She disrobed and pulled back her thin cotton sheets.
+Cotton was in short supply, but she had no shortage of men eager to win her favor.
+As she tucked in, she found herself wondering about her target.
+She tried to avoid that whenever possible.
+Killing regularly had not dulled the shock to her, the weight of ripping a life from the world.
+They had said that eventually it would become too much and she would lose the sense of it.
+That day had not come for her three years, and she doubted it ever would.
+Eventually, her thoughts began to grow hazier.
+She wondered about her parents--how they had lived the remainder of their days.
+Had they wondered about her?
+Had they just continued on, inexorable as the sands?
+Had they gotten any answers?
+Her mother had been closely involved with the Collective.
+Perhaps she had known.
+What about her father?
+She found herself thinking of Cyrus--still frozen, sequestered away from in the world in that deep, dark basement.
+The thawing was unpredictable; she wondered if they even guarded him now.
+She wondered if anything happened in his mind.
+Was there any sense of how many centuries had passed?
+Did he dream?
+Could he hear?
+She could not remember it if she had.
+Perhaps her mind had hidden it away from her.
+She did not feel as lucid now as she remembered when she had gone in.
+It had stolen something from her.
+She would never get it back.
+The darkness overtook her.

+She was covered in Ice and walked the endless dunes of the desert.
+There were puddles of water in her wake, and from them sprouted limbs that turned the water red.
+Her parents stood on a nearby hill.

 - Sophia receives a new assignment: kill an inventor working on technology that will convert latent safe-zone Exousia into usable energy; the technology must be disruptive to society
 - Sophia struggles with this internally
 - Sophia uses her new power to get close to him